Cara Mia (Måns Zelmerlöw song)

 "Cara Mia" is a song recorded by Swedish singer Måns Zelmerlöw.
-It was released as the first single from Måns' debut album Stand by For... in Sweden on 28 February 2007 digitally and later released as a CD single.
-The song served as Måns' Melodifestivalen 2007 entry coming eventual 3rd place behind winners The Ark and Andreas Johnson.
+It was released as the first single from Zelmerlöw's debut album Stand by For... in Sweden on February 28, 2007, digitally and later released as a CD single.
+The song served as Måns' Melodifestivalen 2007 entry coming eventual 3rd place behind winners The Ark and runner-up Andreas Johnson.
 The song has been certified 2× platinum in Sweden.

 History

-On 17 February 2007 Måns competed in the 3rd semi-final of Melodifestivalen 2007 in Örnsköldsvik with the song "Cara Mia", where he qualified for the final in Stockholm on 10 March, at which he won 3rd place in the contest.
+On February 17, 2007, Måns competed in the 3rd semi-final of Melodifestivalen 2007 in Örnsköldsvik with the song "Cara Mia", where he qualified for the final in Stockholm on March 10, at which he won 3rd place in the contest.
 The single was released digitally in February 2007 and physically a few days later entering the Swedish Singles Chart at number 9 but quickly climbing the charts to number 1 where it spent 4 consecutive weeks, with a total of 36 weeks on the chart and being certified 2× platinum by IFPI.
 A video clip has been filmed for the single, shots of which can be seen in the last pages of Måns' album booklet for Stand by For....

+Music video

+The music video was released on May 2007.
+The video shows Måns waiting for his girlfriend.